-Stock warrants and stock options are terms that are mentioned regularly when it comes to discussions about equity compensation – but the fact is, not everyone knows the difference between the two, even people like investors who are working with and hearing these terms regularly.
+Stock warrants and stock options are terms that are regularly mentioned during discussions about equity compensation – but the reality is, not everyone knows the difference between the two, even investors who deal with stocks on a daily basis fail to differentiate.

-We do know that issuing stock options and warrants to employees helps companies attract, engage and retain the best employees.
-This is because it gives them a vested interest in staying with a company and working hard to contribute to its success.
-If an employee has equity in a company, they gain financially when it does well.
+We all are familiar with the benefits of options.
+Issuing stock options and warrants to employees helps companies attract, and engage the best employees.
+It gives employees a vested interest in staying with a company and incentivizes them to work hard and contribute to its success.
+If an employee has an equity share in a company, he or she gains financially when the company succeeds.

 What is a stock option?

-When a company gives an employee a stock option, it means they have the right to buy stock in the company at a specific or strike price and by a specific date.
-Depending on the type of option, they may buy or sell their options if the price of the stock is going up or down.
+When a company gives an employee a stock option, it means they have the right to buy stock in the company at a particular price and by a specific date.
+Depending on the type of option, they may buy or sell their options if/when the price of the stock goes up or down.